Finding it hard to keep track of all the buy now, pay later platforms available in Australia? Here’s a pretty comprehensive list…

 - No ongoing fees

-Rates based on a loan of $30,000 for a five-year loan term. *Warning: this comparison rate is true only for this example and may not include all fees and charges.
-Different terms, fees or other loan amounts might result in a different comparison rate, Rates correct as of January 17, 2022.
+*Comparison rates based on a loan of $30,000 for a five-year loan term.
+Warning: this comparison rate is true only for this example and may not include all fees and charges.
+Different terms, fees or other loan amounts might result in a different comparison rate, Rates correct as of June 25, 2022.
 View disclaimer.

 Which buy now, pay later platforms are available in Australia?

-Here is a list of every BNPL provider (that we know of) available in Australia at the time of writing - see the links to jump to each one to find out more:
+Here is a list of every BNPL provider (that we know of) available in Australia at the time of writing for everyday consumers - see the links to jump to each one to find out more:

 - Zip Pay and Zip Money

-Afterpay is comfortably the biggest of the BNPL platforms in Australia, with 3.4 million ‘active’ customers in Australia and New Zealand (active is a customer who has used it in the past 12 months).
-According to Roy Morgan, 70% of Australians are aware of the service as of February 2021, up from 33.8% in September 2018.
+Afterpay is comfortably the biggest of the BNPL platforms in Australia, with 3.6 million ‘active’ customers in Australia and New Zealand according to its Financial Year 2021 report.
+'Active' is a customer who has used it in the past 12 months.

 Other key Afterpay facts: